We get it. Credit card points, airline miles, and big annual fees can be intimidating and downright confusing. It’s tough to know where to start.

 If you want to start learning about the best ways to use points and miles, the Capital One Venture card is a great starting point.

-That’s because you can now transfer Capital One miles to 15 different airline partners.
+That’s because you can now transfer Capital One miles to 15 different airline partners and two hotels.
 These transfers are the key to unlocking maximum value from your miles with top-dollar redemptions like first or business class.

 |Air Canada Aeroplan||Airline||2:1.5||Same day|